Coding342/my-first-github-repository/README.md

 This line was edited manually during conflict resolution.

 New line was added locally.
+Another change.